 Lack of fuel is especially noteworthy because, even if the OMC concept were accepted, the lack of fuel reasons are not outside the control of management.
 Virtually any issue with fuel supply can be addressed by additional expenditures.
 These are economic issues within the control of management and the resultant tradeoffs should be reflected in actual forced outage rates rather than ignored by designation as OMC.
 It is significant that some OMC outages are classified as economic.
 Firm gas contracts, including contracts with intermediaries, could be used in place of interruptible gas contracts.
 Alternative fuels could be used as a supplement to primary fuels.
 Improved fuel management practices including additional investment could eliminate wet coal as a reason.
 Better diversification in supplies could eliminate interruptions from individual suppliers.
 But regardless of the reason, an outage is an outage.
 If a particular unit or set of units have outages for one of the OMC reasons, that is a real feature of the units that should be reflected in overall PJM system planning as well as in the economic fundamentals of the capacity market and the capacity market outcomes.
 Permitting OMC outages to be excluded from the forced outage metric skews the results of the capacity market towards less reliable units and away from more reliable units.
 This is exactly the wrong incentive.
 Paying for capacity from units using the EFORd, not the XEFORd, metric would provide a market incentive for unit owners to address all their outage issues in an efficient manner.
 Pretending that some outages simply do not exist distorts market outcomes.
-That is exactly the result of using OMC outages to reduce EFORd.65

-If there were units in a constrained locational deliverability area (LDA) that regularly had a higher rate of OMC outages than other units in the LDA and in PJM, and that cleared in the capacity auctions, the supply and demand in that LDA would be affected.
+That is exactly the result of using OMC outages to reduce EFORd.68 in PJM, and that cleared in the capacity auctions, the supply and demand in that LDA would be affected.
 The payments to the high OMC units would be too high and the payments to other units in the LDA would be too low.
 This market signal, based on the exclusion of OMC outages, favors generating units with high forced outage rates that result from causes classified as OMC, compared to generating units with no OMC outages.